bleetube/nip05er/README.md

 * The script operates on an nostr.json file in-place, and maintains all of your manual modifications.
 However, you should make regular backups and periodically review the resulting nostr.json, just in-case there are any unforseen issues with this lightly tested script that you got for free. 🙃

+## reports

+Helper script to show all NIP-1984 reports on local users by local users.

 ## installation

 ```bash